Content copyright © 2014. British Vacuum Unit. All rights reserved.

 Over the years I have personally serviced thousands of English cars and rebuilt hundreds of performance British engines.
 Ignition timing is to optimize proper fuel burning pressures at a particular crankshaft speeds under a particular load and RPM condition.
 The more fuel, the faster the burn, the more pressure.
 The higher the RPM, the earlier the fuel needs to start burning to pressurize when the piston is on the down stroke.
 Cursing speeds ‘not under load” are usually leaner “slower” fuel mixtures at high RPM’s and need to fire earlier to completely pressurize the down stroke.
 This is where the vacuum advance unit operates.
 Not only did just about every vehicle manufacture had a unique unit to their make and model, most had several different coded units for the year, make, even model depending on the many different engine options.
 An example is the 1961 Jaguar XK150.
 Depending on the many engine options, the XK150 was available with a compression ratio of 7:1, 8:1, 9:1, 8:1 3.8 litre 9:1 3.8 litre, XK 150 S type, 8:1 3.4 litre, 9:1 3.4 litre and a 9:1 3.8 litre.
 In 1961 the many different options called for 6 different coded distributor vacuum units alone.

-British Vacuum Unit manufactures all early original Lucas distributor vacuum advance units, detailed in appearance, operation, with the proper earlier heavier zinc-aluminum casting and larger print or later lighter style casting with smaller print, stamped part number and code.
+British Vacuum Unit manufactures all early original Lucas distributor vacuum advance units, detailed in appearance, operation, with the proper earlier heavier aluminum casting and larger print or later lighter style casting with smaller print, stamped part number and code.
 We not only produce units as they were originally supplied to the British Auto industry as vehicles ran off the assembly line.
 British Vacuum Unit manufactures units in the many different limited versions such as the first of a newly introduced early hex unit supplied by Lucas with brass vacuum cap, stamped code “or” part number only.
 These units were not available over the counter when an original replacement unit was needed back when the vehicle was still new.
 The majority of hex chamber units were manufactured with stamped part number “and” code on an aluminum vacuum cap.

 British Vacuum Unit is a manufacturer of the most authentic vintage Lucas replacement vacuum unit available and the only manufacturer of early hex units in the world.
 It is an ongoing task re-searching the many different Lucas catalogs.
 Many cases the catalog printed the “year” of the vehicle must be referenced to accurately find the correct unit part number or the following year; the unit may have already been superseded.
 In some cases the original unit listing cannot be found!
 An example is the early Jaguar XKE 3.8 liter, Engine # R1001 to R9999 & RA1001 to RA1381 with distributor 40617.
 Early cars rolled out of the factory with a 54410415 vacuum unit.
 Unusual because this is an 8 digit later number used on an early style hex unit.
-Our samples of this unit have the stamped part number only.
 The 1961 Jaguar Lucas parts catalog list unit number 54412348.
 This is a cup chamber unit with a threaded line fitting!
 Unless you reference the original Lucas books for the year of your vehicle, you most likely have the wrong information that has been superseded to a later unit close to what was originally called for.
 Installing the proper unit enhances cooler water temperature, over-all performance and mileage.
 A good tuning practice would be replacing a 30 year or older vacuum unit when you consider by now, most are dried out, frozen, leaky or have warn out moving parts.
 The original vacuum advance units manufactured specifically for the distributor number is a very important part of fine tuning, many times increasing over-all performance by 10-20%.
 British Vacuum Unit manufactures all the original units.